Giuseppe De Felice Giuffrida: Re-elected

 While he was still in prison, De Felice was re-elected twice in the Chamber of Deputies in May 1895 and September 1895.
 He was elected in protest against the repression of the Fasci Siciliani, but could not be sworn in.
 After his release in March 1896 he was enthusiastically greeted by a large crowd at the railway station in Catania.
-He was carried to a carriage and after he had entered the horses were unharnessed by the crowd in a sign of respect until he reached a hotel.
+He was carried to a carriage, and after he had entered, the horses were unharnessed by the crowd in a sign of respect until he reached a hotel.

 Shortly thereafter, in early 1897, he volunteered to fight against the Turks in the thirty-day Turkish-Greek war in the irregular legion of Giuseppe Garibaldi's son, Ricciotti Garibaldi, for the liberation of Crete.
 Former Fasci-leader and fellow defendant in the 1894 Palermo trial Nicola Barbato and the anarchist Amilcare Cipriani also volunteered.

 Re-elected again in the general election of March 1897, he would remain in Parliament until his death in 1920.
-During the elections his portrait was raised on many altars with burning candles, as before the Saints.
+During the elections, his portrait was raised on many altars with burning candles, as before the Saints.

-In 1899, De Felice was among the socialist parliamentarians that opposed the introduction of a coercive Public Safety bill including measures seriously restricting the freedom of the press and assembly as well as introducing criminal offenses for various forms of political opposition.
+In 1899, De Felice was among the socialist parliamentarians who opposed the introduction of a coercive Public Safety bill, including measures seriously restricting the freedom of the press and assembly, as well as introducing criminal offences for various forms of political opposition.
 The decree by the government of Luigi Pelloux was the result of conceived revolutionary activity in Italy and the Bava Beccaris massacre.
 The decrees are obstructed by filibustering.
-When in June the president of the Chamber of Deputies arbitrarily truncated the debate and put the decrees to the vote, De Felice, along with Leonida Bissolati and Camillo Prampolini, overthrew the voting box.
+When, in June, the president of the Chamber of Deputies arbitrarily truncated the debate and put the decrees to the vote, De Felice, along with Leonida Bissolati and Camillo Prampolini, overthrew the voting box.
 As a result of the uproar, the Parliament was closed down for three months and criminal proceedings were started against the three rioters.
 De Felice escaped arrest and remained abroad until he was acquitted in October 1899.

 He also continued to work as a journalist with important national newspapers.
 As such, he was sent to Paris in 1899 for the Dreyfus trial by Il Secolo XIX and the socialist newspaper Avanti!, while evading arrest for his actions in Parliament.
 In 1906, he assumed the direction of the Corriere di Catania.